- Oops!Something went wrong.Please try again later.

 When an insider buys stock after an important sell off, that can indicate the insider's faith in the success of the organization.
 Henceforth, if the stock is bought at new highs, it might be because the insider feels that the stock is not overvalued.
 Insiders who sell stock at new lows could be anticipating some capitulation moment.
 If the insider sells at new highs, it could point to the intention to "take some profit" and "lock in a gain."

 Transaction Codes To Focus On

-Wall Street tends to focus on insider transactions which take place in the open market, viewed inside a Form 4 filing via codes P for purchase and S for sale.
+Investors prefer focusing on transactions which take place in the open market, indicated in the Form 4 with codes P for purchase and S for sale.
 An open-market transaction means the insider went into the market of their own volition and made an active decision about the potential path for a company and its stock moving forward.

 Transaction codes besides P or S aren't relatively important as they are seldom tied to a decision by the executive.
 For example, transaction code A is indicative of an insider being forced to sell shares to attain compensation.
 Moreover, transaction code C indicates the conversion of an option.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.